motech/motech/docs/source/get_started/model_data/model_data.rst

 DDEs can define their own interfaces that extend the default service interface that will be used for generating MDS services.
 The service will be published under that interface, and thanks to inheritance, it will also expose type safe methods from the base service.
-HERE is example of defining an interface for a 'Patient' DDE:
+Here is an example of defining an interface for a 'Patient' DDE:

 .. code-block:: java